The Unconquered (1940 play)

-The Unconquered is a three-act play written by Russian-American author Ayn Rand as an adaptation of her 1936 novel We the Living.
+The Unconquered is a three-act play written by Russian-born American author Ayn Rand as an adaptation of her 1936 novel We the Living.
 The story follows Kira Argounova, a young woman living in the Soviet Union in the 1920s.
 Her lover Leo Kovalensky develops tuberculosis.
 To get money for his treatment, Kira has an affair with a Communist official, Andrei Taganov.
 After recovering from his illness, Leo becomes involved with black market food sales that Andrei is investigating.
 When Andrei realizes that Kira loves Leo, he helps his rival avoid prosecution, then commits suicide.
 Leo leaves Kira, who decides to risk her life escaping the country.

 Rand sold an option for the adaptation to producer Jerome Mayer and wrote a script, but he was unable to stage the play.
 Upon learning about the script, Russian actress Eugenie Leontovich recommended it to producer George Abbott.
 He staged the play on Broadway in February 1940.
 The production was troubled by problems with the script and the cast, including the firing of Leontovich and other actors before the premiere.
 When the play opened at the Biltmore Theatre, it was a critical and financial failure, and closed in less than a week.
 It was the last of Rand's plays produced during her lifetime.
 The script was published in 2014.